 If you meet with a Revenue Officer and then decide that you would prefer to have representation they must suspend the interview and give you ten business days to hire an authorized representative.
 You are also allowed to record an in-person interview with a Revenue Officer.

-If you have been assigned a Revenue Agent that is a different type of IRS employee and they will be auditing your account, whereas a Revenue Officer is collecting a past tax debt.
+If you have been assigned a Revenue Agent that is a different type of IRS employee and they will be auditing your account, whereas a Revenue Officer is collecting a past tax balance.

 In the event that you have been contacted by a Revenue Officer and decide to manage it by yourself, we recommend you stay respectful, polite and courteous.
 Revenue Officers are interested in getting your tax case resolved and many will work with you.
 If you ever have questions regarding an action a Revenue Officer is taking, you can file a report with TAS, TIGTA or try to speak with their manager.